Bauhaus (band): In the Flat Field

-In August 1980, the band traveled to North America to play four dates in cities such as Toronto, Chicago, and New York.
+In August 1980, the band traveled to North America to play four dates in cities such as Toronto, Chicago and New York.
 One of Bauhaus' first US shows was in a venue called Space Place in Chicago, Illinois in September 1980, booked by Jim Nash and Dannie Flesher, the owners of the independent record label Wax Trax!
 Records.
 The band returned to England in October 1980 for a 20-date tour in England and in Europe to promote their first album.
-In December 1980, Bauhaus released a cover of "Telegram Sam", a hit by glam rock pioneers T. Rex, as a single.
+In December 1980, Bauhaus released a cover version of "Telegram Sam", originally a hit by glam-rock pioneers T. Rex, as a single.